umbraco/UmbracoDocs/Reference/Templating/Modelsbuilder/Install-And-Configure.md

 * `Umbraco.ModelsBuilder.DebugLevel` (int, default is zero) indicates the debug level.
 For internal / development use.
 Set to greater than zero to enable detailed logging.

-## ModelsBuilder Dashboard
+## Models Builder Dashboard

-When the ModelsBuilder is installed, a new dashboard is added to the *Developers* section of Umbraco's backoffice.
+When Models Builder is installed, a new dashboard is added to the *Developers* section of Umbraco's backoffice.
 The dashboard does three things:

-* Details how the ModelsBuilder is configured
+* Details how Models Builder is configured
 * Provides a way to generate models (in [Live]Dll and [Live]AppData modes only)
 * Reports the last error (if any) that would have prevented models from being properly generated

-## ModelsBuilder API
+## Models Builder API

-In addition, in order for the ModelsBuilder to provide the API needed by the Visual Studio extension (or the console tool), **the [Umbraco.ModelsBuilder.Api NuGet package](https://www.nuget.org/packages/Umbraco.ModelsBuilder.Api/) needs to be installed**, and the following application setting needs to be configured:
+In addition, in order for Models Builder to provide the API needed by the Visual Studio extension (or the console tool), **the [Umbraco.ModelsBuilder.Api NuGet package](https://www.nuget.org/packages/Umbraco.ModelsBuilder.Api/) needs to be installed**, and the following application setting needs to be configured:

-* `Umbraco.ModelsBuilder.EnableApi` can be `true` or `false` (default) and controls whether the ModelsBuilder provides the API.
+* `Umbraco.ModelsBuilder.EnableApi` can be `true` or `false` (default) and controls whether Models Builder provides the API.

 **WARNING:** The API is provided when the website runs in debug mode, exclusively.
 Which means that the `debug` attribute of `Web.config`'s `<compilation>` element must be set to `true`.